sa-muelj/ESE-Assignment-1/README.md

 As aforementioned, the application also uses Supabase as a cloud database service.
 Similar to Render, after a week of inactivity on the project it will pause the project; whilst a slightly more intrusive process to start the database again, it is still simple and easy to do.

+---

+## Installation and Usage Requirements

+**Pre-requesites**

+This project uses NodeJS and associated libraries, Supabase and Render.
+You should have either access to GitHub Codespaces or VS Code installed on your computer, as well as accounts for Supabase and Render.

+**Setup Instructions**

+- Navigate to the Git Repository and clone it following standard procedures.
+- Once cloned, open in your IDE of choice and run npm install in your bash terminal, which will install all necessary packages.
+- Create a .env file and place your Supabase Bearer Token in this file, with a Key: SUPABASE_AUTHORIZATION_TOKEN
+- Run npx supabase login - login with your Supabase credentials and follow the steps
+- Run npx supabase functions deploy and select your project in the terminal, this will deploy the edge functions in this repository to your Supabase project.
+- Change the URL found in API calls to your Supabase Project Reference
+- Navigate to Render.com, login to your account and follow the steps to create a new deployment

+**Commands**

+If testing locally, please use npm start in the terminal to start the application

+---

 ## Feature Overview

 **Authentication**